vasilisanagno/Meme-Generation-App/README.md

 # Meme-Generation-App

+An application in Python for portrait editing and meme creation.
 This application allows users to upload portrait images in various formats (png/jpeg/tiff) and customize them with a diverse set of filters for meme creation.

 ## Features